Skip Global navigation and goto content

 Orlando, Florida 32809

-The Florida Department of Health in Orange County (DOH-Orange) is offering the Smallpox/Monkeypox Vaccine – JYNNEOS by appointment only to those people with certain risk factors who are more likely to be exposed to monkeypox.
+DOH-Orange is offering free mpox immunizations by appointment only to those people with certain risk factors, and are more likely to be exposed to mpox.

-• Known contacts who are identified by public health via case investigation, contact tracing, and risk exposure assessments.
+• Known contacts who are identified through public health case investigation, contact tracing, and risk exposure assessments

-• Laboratory workers who perform diagnostic testing for monkeypox and members of designated health care worker response teams designated by appropriate public health authorities.
+• Laboratory workers who perform diagnostic testing for mpox and members of designated health care worker response teams designated by appropriate public health authorities

 • Fever